bostonphp/Boston-PHP-Percolate-Coffee-Club-Lessons/july 2 lesson/README.markdown

 ![Workout Eval Form](https://github.com/bostonphp/Boston-PHP-Percolate-Coffee-Club-Lessons/raw/master/july%202%20lesson/index.png "Mockup")

 ## Here is what we learned:
+- Databases
 	- How to create a database, tables, and fields
 	- How to link database tables together with foreign keys
-- How to create an HTML5 page with fieldset, legend, label, and input
 	- How to connect to the database
 	- How to extract data from our database
+	- How to collect the data collected from the form and store it in MySQL
+- How to create an HTML5 page with fieldset, legend, label, and input
+- Writing DRY code (Don't Repeat Yourself)
+	- How to create and use functions
 	- Foreach loops, Arrays, Super Globals, Etc
+- Using Arrays
+	- How to create arrays and debug them
+	- Use of super globals such as $_REQUEST
+- Forms
-- How to dynamically show the data from the database
+	- How to create a form, and structure it properly
+	- Using GET vs. POST
-- How to collect the data collected from the form and store it in MySQL
+- How to dynamically show the data from the database in our form
 - How to redirect the page after the form has been submitted

 ## Here is what we did step by step: